mausimus/ShaderGlass/README.md

 ### Notices

-* ShaderGlass is provided under [GNU General Public License v3.0](LICENSE)
+* ShaderGlass application is provided under [GNU General Public License v3.0](LICENSE)

-* Includes pre-built shaders derived from [libretro/RetroArch shader repository](https://github.com/libretro/slang-shaders)
-under GPLv3 as well.
-Please follow links to original files for detailed copyright and license information about each shader.
+* Includes pre-built shaders from [libretro/RetroArch shader repository](https://github.com/libretro/slang-shaders).
+Please follow links to original files for detailed copyright holder and license information about each shader.
+Shaders are included in good faith for personal and non-commerical use only.

 * App icon courtesy of [Icons-Land](http://www.icons-land.com/)